test-optional colleges

 The problem with standardized testing

-Colleges across the nation are becoming test optional schools, eliminating the SAT from their college admissions requirements.
-You might be wondering more about why this shift is happening, as well as the problems with standardized testing as a whole.
+So, colleges across the nation are becoming test-optional schools, eliminating the SAT from their college admissions requirements.
+Let’s keep talking about why this shift is happening, as well as the problems with standardized testing as a whole.

 As many experts have pointed out, standardized tests do not always assess the right things.
 A student with a low SAT or ACT score can still succeed in a college environment.
-Other college application requirements, some experts argue, will give admissions offices a better sense of students’ abilities and how they will contribute to the universities they choose to attend.
+Other college application requirements, some experts argue, will give admissions offices a better sense of students’ abilities.

 Overall, data is mixed when it comes to the correlation between test scores and student achievement.
-In fact, the best indicator for how well a student will do on the SAT or ACT is parental education level.
-Students whose parents went to college—and, therefore, students from more privileged backgrounds—tend to do better on the SAT and ACT.
-So, SAT requirements tend to favor students from affluent families over those first-generation college students or students with fewer resources.
+In fact, one of the best indicators for how well a student will do on the SAT or ACT is parental education level.
+Students whose parents went to college — and, therefore, students from more privileged backgrounds — tend to do better on the SAT and ACT.
+So, SAT requirements tend to favor students from affluent families over those with fewer resources.

 As the conversation around test-optional colleges and their college admissions requirements has evolved, some have questioned the reasons why so many schools are becoming test-optional universities.
-Many test optional colleges have stated that their reason for no longer requiring scores is to increase the accessibility of higher education.
+Many test-optional colleges have stated that their reasons for no longer requiring scores is to increase the accessibility of higher education.
 And, of course, these schools’ decision to forego SAT requirements and ACT requirements often aims to do just that.

 The benefits of requiring SAT and ACT scores for college admissions